Food Fun & News

 This bigger-than-large size option for drinks and fries was actually fairly successful when it was introduced in 1993.
 But then in 2004, filmmaker Morgan Spurlock released his documentary Super Size Me.
 This stomach-churning look at the effects of eating McDonald’s food in excess caused the franchise to backpedal and remove its super-size option.
-On the other hand, these are the healthiest items you can order at McDonalds.
+On the other hand, there are plenty of McDonald’s healthy options you can get, too.

 Introducing this beef-and-veggie pita sandwich and calling it “the McAfrika” would’ve been a blunder under any circumstances.
 But in 2002, when McDonald’s franchises in (very wealthy) Norway started selling this sandwich, many southern African countries were experiencing a period of massive famine.
 Yikes.
 Public backlash caused McDonald’s to apologize and pull the item.
-Learn which countries around the world have banned McDonald’s altogether.
+Learn about the countries where McDonald’s is banned around the world.

 Ray Kroc, the man who turned McDonald’s into the fast-food giant we know, was deeply opposed to his company selling hot dogs.
 The idea of mystery meat in a casing disgusted him, and he forbade McDonald’s to produce hot dogs.
 That didn’t stop the company from giving it a try in the 1990s, though, after his death.
 But by that time, McDonald’s was so well-established with the products it did sell that the McHotDog never really caught on.
-People preferred the McDonald’s classics.
-Speaking of the classics, get a look at McDonald’s first menu ever.
+People preferred the McDonald’s classics over this new McDonald’s menu item.
+Speaking of the classics, get a look at the first McDonald’s menu ever.

-Plenty of these failed items are bizarre, sure, but the McGratin Croquette definitely takes the cake.
+Plenty of these failed McDonald’s food items are bizarre, sure, but the McGratin Croquette definitely takes the cake.
 Introduced primarily for the Japanese market, this doozy of a sandwich combined macaroni, mashed potatoes, and shrimp into a deep-fried croquette-like patty.
 This patty then went on a bun with a bed of cabbage.
-Unsurprisingly, people found it to have a very odd taste and it was not a success.
+Unsurprisingly, people found this McDonald’s food item to have a very odd taste and it was not a success.

 In the late ’80s and early ’90s, McDonald’s tried adding pasta products to their menu.
 A spaghetti-and-meatballs dish is the best-known, but they also tried fettuccine Alfredo and lasagna.
 Rumor has it that they were trying to compete with Italian-inspired fast food, like Domino’s and Pizza Hut.
-But as it turned out, consumers just weren’t interested in eating spaghetti at McDonald’s.
+But as it turned out, consumers just weren’t interested in eating spaghetti at McDonald’s, and the item was pulled from the McDonald’s menu.
 Check out the coolest McDonald’s locations in the world.

-If you think these sound like a wacky variation on the old favorite, McNuggets, you’d be incorrect—they actually debuted before McNuggets!
+If you think these sound like a wacky variation on the old favorite McDonald’s menu item, McNuggets, you’d be incorrect—they actually debuted before McNuggets!
 Onion Nuggets, introduced in the 1970s, were chunks of onion, fried, breaded, and served with dipping sauce.
 This unusual marriage of onion rings and chicken nuggets proved pretty unpopular.
 Luckily, though, the company would introduce Chicken McNuggets in 1980, and the rest is history.